getsentry/gitbot/README.md

 - On Sentry (or your fork), open a PR with the word `#sync-getsentry`
   - Any subsequent pushes to that Sentry branch will trigger a bump on the `DEPLOY_REPO`

+Testing Google Secrets fetching:

+- Remove `DEPLOY_SSH_KEY` from your `.env` file
+- Download a key associated to the GC staging service account
+  - Place the file in your source checkout as `gcr-key.json` (it needs to be within the mount)
+- Run `rm -f private_ssh_key && docker-compose run -e GOOGLE_APPLICATION_CREDENTIALS="gcr-key.json" backend ssh -T git@github.com`

 ## Troubleshooting

 If you want to see extra logging in the output of GCR you can set `FLASK_DEBUG=1` as an env variable.